quobit/awesome-python-in-education/README.md

 * [PyFormat](https://pyformat.info/) - Using % and .format() for great good!
 * [Replacing Bash Scripting with Python](https://github.com/ninjaaron/replacing-bash-scripting-with-python)
 * [ugo_py_doc](https://ugoproto.github.io/ugo_py_doc/) - a Python documentation website
+* [The 35 Words You Need to Python](https://yawpitchroll.com/posts/the-35-words-you-need-to-python/) - The core vocabulary of Python you actually need to know to start to do meaningful work.

 ### Mailing lists